 This can cause hypothyroidism by reducing the thyrotropic effects of TSH.

-They are found in Hashimoto’s thyroiditis and Graves’ disease and may be the cause of the fluctuation of thyroid function in the latter.
+They are found in Hashimoto’s thyroiditis and Graves’ disease and may cause the fluctuation of thyroid function in the latter.

 During the treatment of Graves’ disease, they can also become the predominant antibody, which can cause hypothyroidism.